pousse-cafe/pousse-cafe.github.io/documentation.md

 - ``Service``
 - ``DomainProcess``

-The Configurer is the used to instantiate a Bounded Context and provide it to a Runtime which may, finally, be started:
+The Configurer is used to instantiate a Bounded Context and provide it to a Runtime which may, finally, be started:

     BoundedContext boundedContext = MyBoundedContext.configure()
         .defineAndImplementDefault()